jeju5/management/cs/aws/aws_developer.md

   * origin
     * origin of all files that CDN will distribute
 * you can configure regional restrictions on CDN (block japan  & russia for example)
+* Cloudfront & Protocols
-* Cloudfront can be distributed for HTTP/HTTPS/RTMP protocols (UDP not supported -> AWS Global Accelerator supports UDP)
+  * can be distributed for HTTP/HTTPS/RTMP protocols (UDP not supported -> AWS Global Accelerator supports UDP)
+  * You can use HTTPS for inbound/outbound
+    * user <--HTTPS--> CloudFront <--HTTPS--> Origin

 # Serverless Computing
 * AWS Lambda